reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

                                                                                        STATE state);
 ```

-With specification, we can tackle these issues by creating atomic predicates, and by giving those predicates a
+With Specifications, we can tackle these issues by creating atomic predicates, and by giving those predicates a
 meaningful name we can clearly specify its intent.
 We will see how we can convert the above into a much meaningful query in
 [Writing Queries With Specification section](#writing-queries-with-specification).

-Specification allows us to write queries programmatically and because of this fact, we can build dynamic queries based
+Specifications allow us to write queries programmatically and because of this fact, we can build dynamic queries based
 on user input.
 We will see it in more detail in [Dynamic Queries With Specification section](#dynamic-queries-with-specification).

 ## Setting Things Up

-First, we need to have Spring Data Jpa dependency in our `build.gradle` file.

-Next, we will add the `hibernate-jpamodelgen` annotation processor
-dependency which will allow writing queries in a strongly-typed manner, utilizing so-called static metamodel classes.

 ```groovy
 ...